stefanpate/coarse-grain-rxns/README.md

 python scripts/write_mechinformed_rules.py
 ```

+### Training a model on mechinformed templates

+### Writing mechinferred rules based on model of mechinformed templates

 ### Overlaying coreactant roles on rule set (Optional)

 This is done so that rules can be used in biosynthesis software, [Pickaxe](https://github.com/tyo-nu/MINE-Database/tree/master), which assumes a default set of available coreactants in a biological context, e.g., NADH/NAD+, ATP, Pi.